 High Paying Affiliate Programs Can Change The Game

 Some affiliate programs pay so well that they alone can place you into a new income bracket.
 (Assuming you have a lot of targeted traffic that matches the product you’re selling.)

 For instance, I’m subscribed to Vidello’s affiliate program which gives me a recurring 33% cut of all sales I bring to their platform.
 It brought in $250 this month from a page that only gets 1,000 visitors a month.
 That’s a $250 RPM!!

 Obviously I don’t have enough posts to replicate that across my entire website.
 But, if that were somehow possible, I’d only need about 30,000 visitors a month to replace my six-figure job.
 If I could think up 29 other posts that performed/paid that well, I could retire.

 Pro Tip: There are a surprising number of high paying affiliate programs out there.
 Search through an affiliate network like Share-a-Sale for the highest paying offers.
 Or Google highest paying affiliate offers to search for products that match your niche.

 How Much Traffic Does it Take to Replace Your Job Selling Your Own Products?

-When it comes to making money online, selling your own product is the holy grail.
-Particularly digital products that scale and have no distribution costs.
+Selling your own product is the holy grail.
+Particularly digital products that scale because they have no production or distribution costs.

-I know that creating your own product can seem intimidating.
+I know that creating your own product might seem intimidating.
 But it doesn’t have to be.
-You can sell any of the following and much more.
+You can dropship items or sell print-on-demand products quite easily.
+Or, any of the following would work as well.

 Needing Less Than 20,000 Monthly Visitors For a Full-Time Income is Exciting!